History of the Marie Drake Planetarium

 - Planetarium received a new computer overhead projector from the Lions Club in Juneau.

 - Enter Astronomy Magazine contest.
 The 2010 'Out-of-this-world Award' recognizes excellence in astronomy outreach.
-The winning group receives $2,500 to put toward their public programming.
 We did not win contest, but were given some free handouts.

 - Planetarium received $500 from Holland American for a new laptop computer.